 (ix) The Stock Register should be checked by the Auditor of the Host Institution.

 (x) After the termination of a scheme, the Institution may retain the equipment, costing upto Rs 3 lakhs purchased for the purpose of the scheme.
 A label with the legend "CSIR FUNDED" shall be stuck prominently on the equipment.
-As regards any single equipment costing more than Rs 3 lakh, CSIR reserves the right for its disposal after the conclusion of the scheme.
+As regards any single equipment costing more than Rs 3 lakh, CSIR reserves the right for its retention after the conclusion of the scheme.
 In case the Institution is interested in retaining the equipment, DG, CSIR may be approached for approval for retention of the equipment.
 However, all other equipment, books, etc. purchased out of the grant would normally become the property of the University/Institution on the condition that the Investigator/Fellows/Associates shall enjoy free and unfettered use of these until the completion of the scheme.

 9. OVERHEAD EXPENSES